Mervill/SharpCircuit/README.md

 ## Licence

-The applet source code [[download](http://www.falstad.com/circuit/src.zip)] does not spesify a paticular licence.
+The applet source code [[download](http://www.falstad.com/circuit/src.zip)] does not specify a particular licence.
 Since the code is freely downloadable from the website I've decided to licence the code under the Boost variant of the MIT Licence.

 ```
-FalstadCircutsSharp (c) 2014 Riley 'Mervill' Godard
+FalstadCircuitsSharp (c) 2014 Riley 'Mervill' Godard

 Java -> C# language conversion project based almost entirely on: